|Icy is resting after one of the children's reading program sessions at a local library.|

 Some of the kids have never owned a dog, so it's a real treat to spend time with a dog.
 The funniest thing is that sometimes the parents enjoy it even more than the kids, petting the dogs and asking questions about them while their kid is reading!

-Afterwards, I take Icy home and give her a nice big Kong bone filled with peanut butter!
+Afterwards, I take Icy home and give her a nice big Kong bone filled with peanut butter or a special chew stick!
 It's so much fun and so rewarding, we love the children reading to dogs program!

 "To learn to read is to light a fire;